 State laws vary significantly in relation to the availability of expungement and sealing, both for juvenile dispositions and adult criminal convictions.

-Adult Records - States take a variety of approaches to expungment or sealing of adult criminal records:
+Adult Records: States take a variety of approaches to expungement or sealing of adult criminal records:

 Most states offer at least a limited remedy for sealing or expunging a criminal record, or reducing its future impact.